aregtech/areg-sdk-demo/README.md

 ---

-## Contributing
+## Contribution Guidelines

 Contributions are welcome!
 You can:

 - Add new example projects
 - Provide configuration and build examples
 - Create workflows for automated builds and tests
-- Add unit tests

-Fork the repository, make your changes, and submit a pull request.
+To contribute:

+1. Fork the repository.
+2. Implement your changes.
+3. Ensure compatibility with CMake, Microsoft Visual Studio, and multiple compilers (GCC, MSVC, Clang).
+4. Submit a Pull Request with a detailed description.

 ---

 ## License

-This project is licensed under the [MIT License](https://github.com/aregtech/areg-sdk-demo/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/aregtech/areg-sdk-demo/blob/main/LICENSE), offering flexibility for personal and commercial use.

 ---